 Leo Robitschek (Penguin Random House, $30)

-Originally packaged as a slim companion inside “The NoMad Cookbook,” this revised standalone edition finally gets the spotlight it deserves.
-Penned by Leo Robitschek, the bar director for Make It Nice, which includes The NoMad in New York, Los Angeles, Las Vegas and London, 100-plus recipes were added to this edition, for a total of 300 cocktails, handsomely packaged in black with forest green endpapers.
+Originally packaged as a slim companion inside “The NoMad Cookbook,” this revised standalone edition finally receives the spotlight it deserves.
+Penned by Leo Robitschek, the bar director for Make It Nice, which includes The NoMad in New York, Los Angeles, Las Vegas and London, 100-plus recipes were added to this edition, for a total of 300 cocktails, handsomely packaged in black with forest-green endpapers.

 “Garden to Glass: Grow Your Drinks from the Ground Up”